 www.fleisch.dk Slagterboderne 7

-Fantastic fun to be had at Jolene, a bar so hot and happening it was closed in its fourth month for being a little too noisy for the residential neighbourhood.
+Fantastic fun to be had at Jolene, a bar so hot and happening it was temporarily closed in its fourth month for being a little too noisy for the residential neighbourhood.

 Swiftly relocated to its current cool address in the Meatpacking District it has been a hit for a decade now.
 Alternating DJ’s with live music, this artsy venue attracts a mix of clientele off all nationalities and ages, with its purposely shabby-chic interior and easygoing ambiance.